lanesky/kubernetes-walk-through/docs/04-deploying-prometheus-and-grafana.md

 kubectl -n monitoring port-forward prometheus-prom-operator-prometheus-o-prometheus-0 9090
 ```

-Open the web with browser.
+Open the web with the browser.

 ```
 http://localhost:9090